quicwg/base-drafts/draft-ietf-quic-http.md

 The DATA frame defines no flags.

 DATA frames MUST be associated with an HTTP request or response.
-If a DATA frame is received on the control stream, the recipient MUST respond with a connection error ({{errors}}) of type HTTP_WRONG_STREAM.
+If a DATA frame is received on either control stream, the recipient MUST respond with a connection error ({{errors}}) of type HTTP_WRONG_STREAM.

 DATA frames MUST contain a non-zero-length payload.
 If a DATA frame is received